-An applicant who has attended another post-secondary institution (college/training institute) and wishes to have any of these transfer credits earned at this other school applied towards his or her degree at Housatonic Community College must fulfill the following requirements:
+An applicant who has attended another post-secondary institution (college/training institute) and wishes to have transfer credits earned from another accredited academic institution applied towards his or her degree at Housatonic Community College must fulfill the following requirements:

-- 1. An applicant who has attended another post-secondary institution (college/training institute) must request that an official transcript of previous course work be sent to the HCC Admissions Office; - Request an official college transcript from previous college(s) be mailed directly to the Admissions Office.
-Official transcripts are imprinted with a raised college seal and mailed or hand delivered directly to the Admissions Office in a sealed envelope; - The applicant must be enrolled in a degree or certificate program and must be currently attending classes.
+- An applicant who has attended another post-secondary institution (college/training institute) must request official transcript(s) of previous course work be sent to the HCC Admissions Office; - Official college transcript(s) from previous college(s) can be mailed directly or hand delivered in a sealed envelop to the Admissions Office.
+Official transcripts are imprinted with a raised college seal; - 3.
+The applicant must be enrolled in a degree or certificate program and currently attending classes.